GradPLUS and Private Loan Information

 For most students, Grad PLUS is going to be the best option.
 Federal Grad PLUS loans are eligible for the loan repayment assistance programs that are offered by the University of Michigan Law School and the federal government.
 Grad PLUS also offer generous amounts of deferment for unemployment and economic hardship, if necessary.

 If you need to borrow a Grad PLUS or private loan, a separate application is required.
-Since credit approvals expire, the earliest a fall starter should apply is June 1, while summer starters can apply as early as March 1.
+Since credit approvals expire, the earliest a fall starter should apply is June 1, while summer starters can apply as soon as an award notice is received.
 If you borrow a Grad PLUS loan, please be sure to complete the School's Grad PLUS loan application, and not the one on the StudentLoans.gov website.
 You should allow at least 2-3 weeks for the loan to be processed and it cannot disburse until right before the first day of classes.

 Although you can borrow a Grad PLUS or private loan up to the amount of your budget, minus all financial aid for the academic year, we encourage you to limit your borrowing to the amount you think you will need.
 Our budget should be used as a guideline only and you should attempt to borrow as little as possible.
 You might consider deducting any savings that you have to keep your borrowing to a minimum.
 If you have a shortfall later in the academic year, you may always apply again.
 Typically students will borrow for the full academic year (Fall-Winter or Summer-Fall-Winter) in their first application, since it’s no more expensive to do so, it saves you time, and you don’t have to remember to reapply in between terms.
 You can only borrow loans for the academic year when you are enrolled at least half-time, so we cannot process summer loans, unless you are enrolled as a summer starter.
 Loan requests must be received at least three weeks prior to the last day of classes for your term of enrollment.